Occupational Safety at UW Oshkosh

 - departmental supervision and control

-The UW Oshkosh Campus Safety Office (x4484) is available for consultation in any of these areas.
+The UW Oshkosh Risk and Safety Department (firstname.lastname@example.org) is available for consultation in any of these areas.

 In addition, two valuable resources to assist you in developing your written safety program are A Guide to Developing Your Written Health and Safety Program, and Safety Fundamentals for Supervisors.
 These are published by the Wisconsin Bureau of State Risk Management.

-The leader must continually review safety measures for their relationship to the physical wellbeing of every student, visitor, and employee on the campus.
-The following is a list of some of the principle responsibilities that leaders have in the area of health and safety for all employees under his or her supervision.
+The leader must continually review safety measures for their relationship to the physical well-being of every student, visitor, and employee on the campus.
+The following is a list of some of the principal responsibilities that leaders have in the area of health and safety for all employees under their supervision.

 Development of Proper Attitudes